EmiliosRichards/File-Management-System/README.md

 # File Management System Project

-Hello and welcome!
-This document contains insight into my process of designing and building a simple File Manager!

-If you would like to jump straight into using the File Management System find out how [here](#installation-guide-for-file-management-system).
+Welcome!
+This document outlines the development of a File Management System designed to manage and organize digital files efficiently.
+If you’re ready to start using the system, find out how [here](#installation-guide-for-file-management-system).

 # Document Contents

 - [**Project Significance**](#project-significance): Explains what a File Management System is and the rationale behind building a custom version.
-- [**Design Phase + Technical Insights**](#design-phase-technical-insights): Discusses challenges encountered during the design phase and the strategies used to overcome them.
+- [**Design Phase**](#design-phase-technical-insights): Outlines the initial design and planning stages of the project, focusing on the architectural decisions and technology choices made to support the development.
 - [**Building Process**](#building-process): Details the steps taken in constructing the system, focusing on development strategies and implementation.
 - [**Testing and Quality Assurance**](#testing-and-quality-assurance): Describes the testing methodologies and quality assurance processes used to ensure the system's reliability.
 - [**Lessons Learned**](#lessons-learned): Reflects on the overall project experience, highlighting unexpected outcomes and key takeaways.